sparkflows/sparkflows-docs/docs/installation/authentication/ldap-authentication.rst

 LDAP Certificate
 ----------------

-If ``ldaps`` is being used, the ldap certificate needs to be imported into cacerts.
+If ``LDAP`` is being used, the ldap certificate needs to be imported into cacerts.

 For Reference, vistit : https://docs.oracle.com/cd/E19509-01/820-3399/ggfrj/index.html

-Importing a user from LDAP into Sparkflows
+Importing a User from LDAP into Sparkflows
 ------------------------------------------

 Once LDAP is enabled in Sparkflows, users can be imported into Sparkflows from LDAP.